DavidVorick/CodeCommit/UserSpecification.md

 After parsing the response and making local changes, the code-commit binary will attempt to build the project.
 This means running 'build.sh' and checking that it exits successfully.
-The output of the build - both stdout and stderr as well as the exit code - needs to be logged in 'logs/[date]-committing-code/initial-build.txt'.
+The output of the build - both stdout and stderr as well as the exit code - needs to be logged in the logging folder with the name "build.txt".
+A numerical prefix needs to be added to the file name so that it is properly grouped with the corresponding LLM call.

 If the build script exits sucessfully, 'code-commit' stops there.
-The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr (some build processes provide non-warning informational output to stderr).
+The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr; some build processes provide non-warning informational output to stderr.
 If the build did not exit successfully, 'code-commit' needs to make a series of up to three repair queries to attempt to repair the file.
 Each repair query has the following format: